Skip to Content

 Where Is The Waterfall?

 Ithaca Falls Natural Area trail access is located on the corner of Lake Street and E Falls Street.
-You will walk east into Fall Creek for a short time until you reach the waterfall.
+You’ll walk east into Fall Creek for a short time until you reach the waterfall.

 Here are expected walking times:

-• McGraw Tower on the Cornell campus to Ithaca Falls trailhead will take around 15-20 minutes.
+• McGraw Tower – Located on the Cornell campus, it will take around 15-20 minutes to walk to the trailhead.

-• Ithaca Commons to Ithaca Falls trailhead will take between 20-25 minutes.
+• Ithaca Commons – It will take between 20-25 minutes to walk to the trailhead.

 Cars in a rough parking lot on the corner of two streets

 You do not have to pay for parking when visiting Ithaca Falls.
-It is free to park in the lot and on side streets.
+It’s free to park in the lot and on the side streets.
+But just keep an eye out for no parking signs if you have to park somewhere on the street.

 Hiker walking down a gravel path with trees to either side